rF2-tuki/ExportCameraAddon/README.md

 # ExportCameraAddon
-Export .cam file from blender
+Export .txt file from blender

+How to use

+1.add camera object
+2.add circle object
+3.Set the camera as the parent of the circle
+4.export